spacefreak86/pyinotifyd/README.md

 ### TaskScheduler
 TaskScheduler schedules *task* with an optional *delay* in seconds.
 Use the *files* and *dirs* arguments to schedule tasks only for files and/or directories.
-The *logname* argument is used to set a custom name for log messages.
+Use *logname* in log messages.
 All arguments except for *task* are optional.
 ```python
 s = TaskScheduler(task=task, files=True, dirs=False, delay=0, logname="TaskScheduler")
 ```